 Soon, the single-aisle narrow-body aircraft will link the Philippines to Sydney, Melbourne, Sapporo, Mumbai, and New Delhi!

 What’s included when we book a flight with PAL?

-As always, all PAL bookings come with FREE baggage allowance, a hot meal, a snack and complimentary drinks (alcoholic and non-alcoholic).
+As always, all PAL bookings come with a FREE baggage allowance, a hot meal, a snack, and complimentary drinks (alcoholic and non-alcoholic).
 In-flight entertainment is also available.
 PAL has been recently upgraded to a 4-star status, which says much about the quality of service it provides.
 We can expect that things go better because their target is to become the first 5-star airline in the Philippines and they’re working very hard to achieve this.